ICULingLab/myth_busters_db/app/views/home/_about.html.md

 This database is a text only version created for NLP researchers who are interested in accessing a small set of data across muliple languages.

+# How to use this site

+# Developer information

+developed by Jindong Kim, Mana Ashida and Seunghun J. Lee
+contacts: iculinglab@gmail.com

 edit me in /app/views/home/_about.html.md